ryangray/quickfont/README.md

     Key            Function

-    Enter          Go into edit mode for the current character Shift+3        Save the font to tape
+    Enter          Go into edit mode for the current character Shift+1 and 2  Change the application background color Shift+3        Save the font to tape
     Shift+4        Load a font from tape
     Shift+5 or 8   Change the preview box background color